Help for Member Schools to maintain high standards of governance and business management.

 As children are placed in the care of Schools for a large part of the day, the Board, Principal and staff have a very significant duty of care.
 It is important to put in place policies which will permit legitimate complaints to be raised, with those raising these issues being properly protected.
 Boards must also be fully aware of the mandatory reporting provisions relating to child abuse.

-To assist with achieving the objective of good governance, Boards should consider establishing a procedure to afford protection to whistleblowers, to the extent possible under the existing law.
-Such a procedure would provide students, parents and others with confidentiality and anonymity, to the extent possible, and endeavour to ensure that they are not victimised or subjected to detrimental action.
+To assist with achieving the objective of good governance, Boards should consider establishing a policy to afford protection to whistleblowers, to the extent possible under the existing law.
+Such a policy would provide students, parents and others with confidentiality and anonymity, to the extent possible, and endeavour to ensure that they are not victimised or subjected to detrimental action.

 Therefore, Boards should give consideration to:

-- ensuring that the procedure is implemented at the highest level
+- ensuring that the policy is implemented at the highest level

-- informing the school’s community about the procedure
+- informing the school’s community about the policy

-- providing appropriate education and training about the procedure to those involved in managing or investigating disclosures.
+- providing appropriate education and training about the policy to those involved in managing or investigating disclosures.

 Schools requiring further assistance may contact Independent Schools Victoria in the first instance.
 We will in turn refer you to our consultants where appropriate.